 Fabric banners and limited edition prints by artist Lucy Grainge (who has a degree from Glasgow School of Art) focus on dyslexia, which she has experienced from an early age.
 She has developed stencil-based “risographs” which are affordable and sustainable.

-Norwegian-born Aese Hopstock is a fashion designer, now with a homeware brand, putting vivid pictorial prints onto fine bone china, kitchen textiles, velvet cushions, makeup/washbags, eye-masks, and silk scarves.
+Norwegian-born Aase Hopstock is a fashion designer, now with a homeware brand, putting vivid pictorial prints onto fine bone china, kitchen textiles, velvet cushions, makeup/washbags, eye-masks, and silk scarves.
 Wallpaper is in development.
 “I believe in beautiful everyday luxury.”